decentdao/fractal-docs/user-guides/user-guides/multisig-dao/create-a-fractal/create-a-sub-dao.md

 ---
-description: Use the Fractal web app to create a new Fractal SubDAO.
+description: Use the Fractal web app to create a new Fractal subDAO.
 ---

-# Creating a Fractal Multisig SubDAO
+# Creating a Fractal Multisig subDAO

 ## Overview

-This guide shows how to create a **SubDAO**.
+This guide shows how to create a **subDAO**.
 If you would like to create a RootDAO, please visit: [Create a RootDAO](create-a-root-dao.md)

-A SubDAO is a Fractal which has a ParentDAO.
-A ParentDAO is the DAO the SubDAO was deployed from.
+A subDAO is a Fractal which has a ParentDAO.
+A ParentDAO is the DAO the subDAO was deployed from.

-A ParentDAO has the ability to set proposal parameters on the SubDAO and freeze the SubDAO which prevents the SubDAO from executing proposals.
+A ParentDAO has the ability to set proposal parameters on the subDAO and freeze the subDAO which prevents the subDAO from executing proposals.

-## Create a Multisig SubDAO:
+## Create a Multisig subDAO:

-Visit the Multisig DAO you would like to create a SubDAO for (this DAO will be the parent).
+Visit the Multisig DAO you would like to create a subDAO for (this DAO will be the parent).
 You will need to know the ParentDAO's address.

 {% hint style="info" %}
 You must be a signer on the parent DAO.